YSHebron/cs21-mp2-scp-extension/README.md

 2413
 3124
 ```
+As expected, the diagram is clean and error-free.
+The TLC Console panel would also accompany this with a "Success" message.

 **Reference**\
 Harris, D. M., & Harris, S. (2013). *Digital Design and Computer Architecture (2nd ed.).* Elsevier Inc. https://doi.org/10.1016/C2011-0-04377-6